etopiei/blog/README.md

+# blog

+The software behind my blog.
+PHP backend and JS frontend.
-#blog - Made in JS, super simple and lightweight.
+Super simple and lightweight.